jwunderl/pxt-arcade/docs/courses/csintro1/variables/info.md

 ## Concept: Using ``||info:life||``

 Beyond score, another important value to keep track of is the players life total.
-This lets you make games where players can be punished for mistakes, without simply ending the game immediately.
+This lets us make games where players can be penalized for mistakes, without simply ending the game immediately.

 ## Example: changing ``||info:life||`` totals
 1. Review the code below